Dr Matthew Elmes

 - The effects of dietary polyunsaturated fatty acids on prostaglandin production and the timing of labour.

-- The effects of maternal protein restriction on the adult onset of cardiovascular disease in the offspring.
+- The effects of maternal diet on the adult onset of non-communicable disease in the adult offspring.

-Dr Matthew Elmes has 5 years experience of undergraduate and postgraduate teaching experience and currently teaches on the following modules:
+Dr Matthew Elmes has over 13 years of undergraduate and postgraduate teaching experience and currently teaches on the following modules:

 Dr Elmes' current research focuses on the effects of maternal nutrition on pregnancy outcome and on the early developmental origins of adult disease.
 Cardiovascular disease is a major cause of… read more